American Motors Corporation: Concord

-For 1978, the Hornet platform was redesigned with an adaptation of the new Gremlin front-end design and renamed AMC Concord.
+For the 1978 model year, the Hornet platform was redesigned with an adaptation of the new Gremlin front-end design and renamed AMC Concord.
 American Motors targeted it at the emerging "premium compact" market segment, paying particular attention to ride and handling, standard equipment, trim, and interior luxury.

-Gremlins borrowed the Concord instrument panel, as well as a Hornet AMX-inspired GT sports appearance package and a new striping treatment for X models.
+Gremlins borrowed the Concord instrument panel, a Hornet AMX-inspired GT sports appearance package, and a new striping treatment for X models.

 The AMC Pacer hood was modified to clear a V8 engine, and a Sports package replaced the former X package.
-With falling sales of Matador Coupes, sedans and wagons, their 304 CID V8 engine was dropped, leaving only the 258 CID Inline-6 (standard on coupes and sedans) and the 360 CID V8 (optional on coupes and sedans, standard on wagons).
+With falling sales of Matador Coupes, sedans, and wagons, their 304 CID V8 engine was dropped, leaving only the 258 CID Inline-6 (standard on coupes and sedans) and the 360 CID V8 (optional on coupes and sedans, standard on wagons).
 The two-tone Barcelona luxury package was offered on Matador sedans, and two-tone red paint was introduced as an additional Barcelona option.
 Matador production ceased at the end of the model year with total sales of 10,576 units.
-The Matador was no longer attractive as automakers struggled to overcome economic woes including continuing fuel price increases and double-digit domestic inflation.
+The Matador was no longer attractive as automakers struggled to overcome economic woes, including continuing fuel price increases and double-digit U. S. inflation.

 Spirit

-In 1979, the Spirit sedan replaced the Gremlin.
+For the 1979 model year, the Spirit sedan replaced the Gremlin.
 A new fastback version of the car, the Spirit Liftback, proved successful.

 In December, Pacer production ceased after a small run of 1980 models was built to use up parts stock.

 Concords received a new front-end treatment, and in their final season, hatchbacks became available in DL trim.
-On May 1, 1979, American Motors marked the 25th anniversary of the Nash-Hudson merger with "Silver Anniversary" editions of the AMC Concord and Jeep CJ in two-tone silver (Jeeps then accounted for around 50 percent of the company's sales and most of their profits); and introduced LeCar, a U.S. version of the small, fuel-efficient Renault 5, in dealer showrooms.
+On May 1, 1979, American Motors marked the 25th anniversary of the Nash-Hudson merger with "Silver Anniversary" editions of the AMC Concord and Jeep CJ in two-tone silver (Jeeps then accounted for around 50 percent of the company's sales and most of their profits), and introduced the LeCar, a U.S. version of the small, fuel-efficient Renault 5, in dealer showrooms.

 Concord and Spirit models were dropped after 1983.